-I asked John where he would like to interview:
+I asked Corinne where she would like to talk:

 L: What are you currently working on?

-L: Are there any books or authors who inspire your work?
+L: Are there any books or authors who inspired your work?

 L: What has been the most challenging for you so far?

 C: A challenging thing for me is getting my inner critique to shut up.
 I never mean to do it, but I’m always judging everything I write.
 I recently read The Rose Petal in its published book form.
 Half the time I was proud of myself, and the other half of the time I was wincing at my word choices.

 L: Besides writing, what is it you like to do?

 C: Now that I’ve graduated college, writing is pretty much all I do.
 But I love reading as well – a teacher once told me that reading is studying for a writer.
 I also mess around on You Tube.
 I have a channel called roselucyking.

 L: What would you say is your favorite book or series of all time and why?

 C: I can never pick one favorite of anything.
 A stand-alone book that I love is called Gifts From the Sea by Natalie Kinsey Warnock.
 It’s a childhood favorite of mine.
 My favorite series ever is The Bone Season by Samantha Shannon.